loftwah/blog/src/content/blog/astrofalre.md

 - Generate strongly-typed interfaces for your environment variables
 - Provide local development configurations that mirror production

-This will eliminate the common "it works on my machine" problems when dealing with environment variables.

 ### 4. Email Integration with Resend

 Sending emails shouldn't require standing up an entire email server.
 The upcoming Resend integration will provide: